Dino6Ao/csfd/README.md

 ## Možnosti / Options
 ### CZ
 1, Stáhne hodnocení ve formátu .csv:
-csfd_id, název filmu, rok vzniku, datum hodnocení, hodnocení samotné
+csfd_id; název filmu; rok vzniku; datum hodnocení; hodnocení samotné

 2, Stáhne recenze ve formátu .csv:
-csfd_id, název filmu, rok vzniku, datum hodnocení, hodnocení samotné, komentář
+csfd_id; název filmu; rok vzniku; datum hodnocení; hodnocení samotné; komentář

+Defaultně CSFD zobrazuje názvy filmů v češtině.
+Pokud chcete data exportovat v jiném jazyce, je nedříve potřeba toto nastavení po příhlášení v prohlížeči přepnout ve Vašem profilu (Profil -> Nastavení -> Zobrazení -> Priorita názvů filmů) a poté zkopírovat 'permanent_login_token' do souboru csfd_cookie.txt.
+Tento token se vygeneruje s omezenou platností ve formě cookies po trvalém přihlášení.
+Návod na jeho nalezení např. zde https://learn.microsoft.com/cs-cz/microsoft-edge/devtools-guide-chromium/storage/cookies Pokud chcete data exportovat v češtině, tento krok můžete ignorovat.

 ### EN
 1, Download ratings in .csv:
-csfd_id, name of the movie, year it was made, date when rated, rating itself
+csfd_id; name of the movie; year it was made; date when rated; rating itself

 2, Download reviews in .csv:
-csfd_id, name of the movie, year it was made, date when rated, rating itself, comment
+csfd_id; name of the movie; year it was made; date when rated; rating itself; comment

+By default, CSFD shows the movie titles in Czech.
+If you want to export the data in a different language, you first need to login with your browser and change those settings in your profile (Profile -> Settings -> View -> Priority of the movie titles) and then copy the 'permanent_login_token' into the file csfd_cookie.txt.
+This token is generated with limited validity in a form of a cookie after the permanent login.
+Guide how to extract it can be found ie. here https://learn.microsoft.com/en-us/microsoft-edge/devtools-guide-chromium/storage/cookies If you want to export the data in Czech language, you can ignore this step.

 ## Note
 V případě zájmu je možno rozšířit a přidat další funkce / In case of interest, further options can be added